software-mansion/scarb/ARCHITECTURE.md

 This document describes the high-level architecture of Scarb.
 If you want to familiarize yourself with the code base, you are just in the right place!

+Some parts are not implemented, yet already documented in present tense, to outline what is expected to be developed.

 ## Bird's Eye View

 ```mermaid